Don’t see the checklist you’re looking for? Sign up for Lumiform now for free and discover +12,000 other digital checklists. Try for free now

 Work templates and checklists on construction sites save time, facilitate communication between all those involved in the construction project and increase work safety during the entire construction phase.
 Information on construction measures is not lost and can be exchanged more easily.
 Besides, checks on construction work are carried out more efficiently and more carefully.
 Any necessary corrective actions are immediately recorded and immediately instructed.

 Checklists for construction sites are designed differently depending on the area of application.
 Information that found in each checklist is: the name, time and place of the construction project, the name and address of the construction company, names and contact details of the responsible employees, signature fields.
+Not all checklists will refer to the project itself, for example, a daily attendance sheet to keep track of employees on the site will likely be required.

 Regular inspections of safety measures, personal protective equipment and work equipment with construction checklists increase work safety for all employees and the public in the construction site's vicinity.
 The well-structured structure of a checklist means that no inspection point is forgotten.
 All safety precautions are checked one after the other.